EVs parked outside country estate in the UK.

 • The average cost of a new electric car in the UK is around £46,000 – but the choice of EVs that cost under £30,000 new has substantially grown.

-• The longest range electric car on sale in the UK today is the new BMW iX3, which promises up to 500 miles on a single charge depending on trim.
+• The longest range electric car on sale is the new BMW iX3, which promises up to 500 miles on a single charge depending on trim.

 • The cheapest electric car on sale is the Dacia Spring, now priced at just £12,240 including Dacia’s own Electric Car Grant discount.

-• The Tesla Model Y was still the best-selling electric car in Europe in 2025, with the Tesla Model 3 and the Volkswagen ID.4 in second and third place.
+• The Tesla Model Y was still the best-selling electric car in Europe in 2025 with over 150,000 examples registered.

 • We get to most breakdowns in 60 mins or less